Daethyra/FreeStream/README.md

 ## Quickstart

-As of version 1.0.0, a test version is hosted via Streamlit Community Cloud, [here](https://freestream.streamlit.app/ "Link")
+As of version 1.0.1, a test version is hosted via Streamlit Community Cloud, [here](https://freestream.streamlit.app/ "Version 2.0.0")

 ### Installation